ayala-usma/orthomclToVenn/README.md

 It collects the species that occur in each of the groups reported by OrthoMCL.
 If all genes in the group belong to only one of the user-supplied families then all genes in that cluster belong to that one family.
 If genes from species that appear in two families are in that cluster, then all genes in that cluster are shared between the two families, etc. pp. As the last step it will count all genes not in any OrthoMCL groups and will add them to the relevant families, these genes can't be shared.

 # TODO

-- Currently, `matplotlib_venn` only supports venn2 and venn3, no venn4,5,6,7...
-It also does not support the famous Banana Venn.
-- add tests :(
-- ~~add test data~~